nanjekyejoannah/micropython/docs/develop/core.rst

 on integers for all operations i.e logical, binary, unary, etc, optimizing enhancements on parenthesis around expressions are performed during this phase and optimizations on strings.

-Notable to the parser is that at this stage, some lonely statements like *docstrings* are discarded and not accessible to the compiler.
+It's worth noting that *docstrings* are discarded and not accessible to the compiler.
 Even optimizations like `string interning <https://en.wikipedia.org/wiki/String_interning>`_ are not applied to *docstrings*.